auden77/uberdocs/docs/umbrellaTree.md

 # umbrellaTree
 ## Description
-umbrellaTree is a way to organize and manage git repositories in a directory tree.
+==can umbrellaTree instead be a specification that uses the pre-existing git submodule to achieve this?== umbrellaTree is a way to organize and manage git repositories in a directory tree.
 It allows us to have a collection of git repositories, with each existing in a unique state.
 This can be useful when managing a large project that uses two or more repositories from disparate origins.

 An unbrellaTree is a directory tree which contains any number of subdirectories.
 In each subdirectoy of the tree exists the potential to contain one or more git repositories, or "leaves."
 Each leaf, being a separate repository, can have its own remote origin, or even be an origin itself.
 The leaves of the tree may exist in various states.